 Worried about your grades and your chances of getting into uni?

-Here are all your big questions answered and some top advice on how to prepare if you think you might need to use Clearing.
+Here are all your big questions answered, as well as some useful advice on how to prepare if you think you might need to use Clearing.

 Will unis accept people with lower grades in Clearing?